mikemcevoyiom/codex/README.md

 ## Theatre GUI

-`theatre_gui.py` provides a very small Tkinter window that displays a movie theatre background and an Exit button in the lower-right corner.
+`theatre_gui.py` opens an 800×800 pixel Tkinter window that displays a movie theatre background and an Exit button in the lower-right corner.
 To use it:

 1. Download a movie theatre image you like and save it as `images/movie_theatre.png`.
+The script automatically scales the image to fit the 800×800 window so any size or aspect ratio is acceptable.
 2. Install the image dependency with `pip install Pillow`.
 3. Run the script using `python3 theatre_gui.py`.